getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

   - beginner
 ---

-This tutorial shows you how to create a cluster in Carina and then download its credentials so that you can securely connect to the cluster.
+This tutorial shows you how to create a cluster in Carina and download its credentials so that you can securely connect to the cluster.

 A cluster is a pool of compute, storage, and networking resources that serves as a host for one or more containerized applications.
 Clusters are secured with Transport Layer Security (TLS) certificates.
 Each cluster has its own set of credentials, which you can download in a zip file from the Carina Control Panel.
-The credentials zip file contains the following files depending on the type of cluster:
+The credentials zip file contains the following files, depending on the type of cluster:

-* ca.pem - Certificate Authority, used by clients to validate the cluster certificates
+* ca.pem: Certificate Authority, used by clients to validate the cluster certificates
-* user.pem - Client Certificate, used by clients to identify themselves to the cluster
+* user.pem: Client Certificate, used by clients to identify themselves to the cluster
-* user-key.pem - Client Private Key, used by clients to encrypt their requests to the cluster
+* user-key.pem: Client Private Key, used by clients to encrypt their requests to the cluster
-* docker.env - Shell environment configuration script for Docker Swarm clusters
+* docker.env: Shell environment configuration script for Docker Swarm clusters
-* docker.ps1 - PowerShell environment configuration script for Docker Swarm clusters
+* docker.ps1: PowerShell environment configuration script for Docker Swarm clusters
-* docker.cmd - CMD shell environment configuration script for Docker Swarm clusters
+* docker.cmd: CMD shell environment configuration script for Docker Swarm clusters
-* kubectl.env - Shell environment configuration script for Kubernetes clusters
+* kubectl.env: Shell environment configuration script for Kubernetes clusters
-* kubectl.ps1 - PowerShell environment configuration script for Kubernetes clusters
+* kubectl.ps1: PowerShell environment configuration script for Kubernetes clusters
-* kubectl.cmd - CMD shell environment configuration script for Kubernetes clusters
+* kubectl.cmd: CMD shell environment configuration script for Kubernetes clusters

 **Note**: The credential files are _sensitive_ and should be safe-guarded.
-Do not check them into source control.
+Do not check them in to source control.

 **Note**: This tutorial uses the website to create a cluster.
 To use the command-line interface, see [Getting started with the Carina CLI]({{ site.baseurl }}/docs/getting-started/getting-started-carina-cli/).